llms.txt

 This is most useful for documentation sites, where the goal is to enable an LLM to answer detailed questions about a product without partial-context errors caused by retrieving only one page at a time.

-When llms.txt makes sense
+When is llms.txt useful?

 Adoption status